kfirufk/encom-globe/README.md

 This version attempts to stay as true to the in-movie original as possible while maintaining a high frame rate on low powered machines and devices.
 It is getting *pretty close* to acheiving that goal and mimics most of the details seen on screen, including the loading animations for the globe hexagon particles, the satellites, and the markers.

+(This is a forked version just to modify grunt build and package.json to support latest libraries)

 ![Encom Globe](https://raw.github.com/arscan/encom-globe/master/screenshot.jpg "Encom Globe")

 It written using Three.js, with parts implemented in GLSL.
 It is not at all affiliated with Tron, Disney, or the team that created the original movie version.
 It is just a tribute.